Nkennia/Nkennia/README.md

 ### Challenge

 Aperture has encountered a challenge with declining user interaction, particularly among its primary target demographic of teenagers and young adults aged 13 to 26.
-This case study delves into the efforts made by the product management team to understand the reasons behind this decline and explore innovative strategies to rekindle user interest and revitalise engagement with the app.
+This case study delves into the efforts made by the product management team to understand the reasons behind this decline and explore innovative strategies to rekindle user interest and revitalize engagement with the app.

 Below the product management process is outlined.